 - Value your time – and so will he

 - Help him in the time of a crisis – and he will do the same

 And most importantly, stay optimistic.
 Nobody likes an always-complaining employee.
 Even if the situation looks unreasonable, think creatively and find a workaround.
 Optimism will find you in a great spot not just with your boss but also with your colleagues.

 Also read: How to stop feeling miserable at work.

 At Change Ur Story, we understand the importance of a boss-employee relationship.
-Through our Discovery Sessions, we help you determine the health of your current relationship with your boss and create a strategy to manage your boss efficiently.
+Through our Discovery Sessions, we help you determine the health of your current relationship with your boss, how to deal with a horrible boss, and create a strategy to manage your boss efficiently.
 So, before you indulge in an anti-boss gossip at the post-office parties, give us a call and let’s start making you the most valuable employee of your organization and for your boss.

 P.S- Do share this article and subscribe to our Blog!
 Our Facebook page is a great place to ask questions, get advice, and learn more about having a successful career.
 Do leave your comments, questions and suggestions on what you would like to hear more about.
 Don’t forget to subscribe to our YouTube Channel and follow us on Instagram, Twitter & Linked In.
 To hire a Coach, you may contact us at email@example.com.